FACorreiaa/go-poi-au-suggestions/README.md

 **Summary:** Rely on PostgreSQL's robust standard features (`TEXT`, `JSONB`, etc.) for most data storage related to `go-genai`.
 Integrate the `pgvector` extension specifically when you need to store and perform efficient similarity searches on vector embeddings.
 GCP, GKE, Terraform, Vault, GO, Ansible
 ---

+## Other Premium Features to Consider:

+- Offline Maps and Itineraries: Download maps and plans for offline use (critical for international travel).
+- Advanced AI Recommendations: Use vector embeddings (from your Go backend with pgvector) for hyper-personalized suggestions (e.g., “vegan-friendly cafes near Louvre”).
+- Collaboration Tools: Share itineraries with friends or co-travelers, with real-time updates.
+- Priority Real-Time Updates: Faster WebSocket updates for events, traffic, or deals.
+- Ad-Free Experience: Remove ads (if you include them in the free tier).
+- Exclusive Content: Curated guides or local expert tips (e.g., “Hidden Gems in Tokyo”).
+- Analytics Dashboard: Track travel stats (e.g., cities visited, miles traveled).

+## Pricing Strategy:

+- Freemium Model: Free tier with basic recommendations and 1-2 itinerary lists; premium tier ($3-$5/month or $30-$50/year) for unlimited lists, offline access, and advanced features.
+- One-Time Purchases: Offer offline maps or guides as in-app purchases ($2-$10).
+- Market Comparison: Align with competitors like Wanderlog ($39.99/year) or Citymapper Pass ($4.99/month).

+## Recommended Premium Features
+To maximize paying users, implement these features (prioritized for WanderWiseAI):
+- Unlimited Itinerary Lists ($): Save itineraries to multiple lists (e.g., “Food,” “Culture”).
+    Tech: Store lists in Cloudflare D1 or a backend database (via Go API).
+- Offline Maps and Plans ($): Download maps and itineraries for offline use.
+    Tech: Use Mapbox GL JS (already in your stack) with service workers.

+- Collaborative Planning ($): Share and edit itineraries with co-travelers.
+Tech: WebSocket updates via Go backend.

+- Advanced AI Filters ($): Filter recommendations by niche preferences (e.g., vegan, budget, TCM wellness).
+Tech: Enhance pgvector queries in Go.

+- Ad-Free and Exclusive Guides ($): Remove ads and offer curated content.
+Tech: Static content in SolidStart, toggled by user subscription status.

+___

 # Business Logic

 You are thinking along the right lines!
 The approach involves both saving global preferences and handling per-search adjustments, primarily managed by the backend based on frontend input.